julyndav/PowerBI/UK_National_Rail/README.md

 <b>Operational Efficiency Based on Punctuality:</b>

-Focusing on maintaining or improving punctuality at top arrival stations (85% on-time) and departure stations (75-80% on-time) can boost customer satisfaction, repeat business, and operational efficiency.
+Focusing on maintaining or improving punctuality at top arrival stations (average 82% on-time) and departure stations ( average 89% on-time) can boost customer satisfaction, repeat business, and operational efficiency.
 Addressing factors causing delays at underperforming stations can optimize operations and reduce associated costs.

 <br></br>